Dmumladz3/Epam-course-module1/modules/Template module/Homework.md

-This document contains homework tasks for [] module
+This document contains homework tasks for [Module name] module

 Task description
 And evaluation criteria